-This study was conducted by the Center for Economic and Business Research (CEBR) at Western Washington University using expenditure data for the fiscal years 2017 and 2018.
+This study was conducted by the Center for Economic and Business Research (CEBR) at Western Washington University using expenditure data for the Fiscal Year 2022.
 This impact analysis consists of six categories: Capital Expenditures, Student Expenditures, Tourism, Payroll, impact outcomes of Western's Small Business Development Center (SBDC), and Recent Graduate Salaries.
-A large portion of Western's impact (41.35 percent) is generated by its capital expenditures, payroll, and SBDC, which are uniformly recorded by Western and are non-interpretable.
-The dollar value of all inputs is \$682,432,421.03.
+A large portion of Western's impact (56.52 percent) is generated by its capital expenditures, payroll, and SBDC, which are uniformly recorded by Western and are non-interpretable.
+The total dollar value of all inputs is \$586,505,526.17 and includes all six categories.
+Some of these categories, such as payroll and student expenditures, mainly stay local to the Bellingham MSA.
+Others, such as the recent graduate salaries and capital expenditures do not.

 Model Results

-Whatcom County Washington State
+Bellingham MSA Washington State

-Total Output \$ 473,415,249.6 \$ 971,940,496.2
+Total Output \$ 549,583,706.93 \$ 1,236,707,200.23

-Multiplier 1.53 2.48
+Multiplier 1.95 2.19